flipside-org/flipside.org/_posts/notes/2013-01-15-managing-relations-with-sortable.md

 }// End foreach update.
 {% endhighlight %}

 In this example we focused on Adding and Sorting the questions.
 More advanced features such as editing fields of the relations might be part of a future blog post.
-We leave you with the slides of a presentation made during the Drupal meetup at [Liberdade 229](http://www.liberdade229.com), last February.
+We leave you with the slides of a presentation made during the Drupal meetup at [Liberdade 229](http://www.liberdade229.com), last February: https://speakerdeck.com/danielfdsilva/drupal-relations-with-drag-and-drop

-<script class="speakerdeck-embed" data-id="8ff13e90747101306f181231392d8723" data-ratio="0.707182320441989" src="//speakerdeck.com/assets/embed.js"></script>